LucasLombardo/tic-tac-toe-client/README.md

 -   Handling invalidated tokens if a user signs in from a different device and while still logged in on the first device.

+##### Attributions
+-   Frat bro cartoon was slightly modified from a sketch on https://www.listenandlearnusa.com/
+-   Ocean image was from unsplash.com
+-   Texture on gameboard was from toptal.com's subtle patterns library
+-   Chat bubble was generated from https://leaverou.github.io/bubbly/ chat bubble generator
+-   Used getFormFields function from GA starter files and the Fisher-Yates shuffle algorithm for shuffling arrays